chrom3DEpi/pTADS/README.md

   Rscript, ggplot2, randomForest, caret, PRROC, pROC, getopt;

-When you run the program, please Follow the README in the ./test directory.
+When you run the program, please Follow the README.txt in the ./pTADS directory.

 # Required data
 To run pTADS, the following data should be prepared: